Play3rZer0/PublicKeyVerification/README.md

 4. Run `npx nodemon index` to start the server

 Note: To use nodemon, you must install it first (npm i nodemon)

+### Sending Transaction

+There is also a test transaction that allows accounts to send funds to another account.
+Must be defined in the index.js file (in the server folder).